SilverRockInc/Lazuli/README.md

 3. Run Lazuli: `{path to package}\lazuli.exe -e:prod -c:config.yml`

 ## File Structure
+All examples are in YAML, anthough Lazuli also supports JSON configs.

 ### Deployment Environments
 The config file contains a list property "`deployEnvironments`" which allows for multiple environments to be defined within a single file.
 Each environment